microsoft/dotnet-framework-docker/.github/ISSUE_TEMPLATE/releases/patch-tuesday-release.md

 ## Tasks

+1. - [ ] Ensure all build agent scale sets have the appropriate number of machines allocated for a build
 1. - [ ] Merge any pending PRs or commits from `dev` branch:
       - [ ] &lt;placeholder link&gt;
 1. - [ ] Look up the latest [NuGet CLI versions](https://www.nuget.org/downloads) and update the [nuget-info.json](https://github.com/microsoft/dotnet-framework-docker/blob/master/eng/nuget-info.json) file with the latest patch of each major/minor version listed in the file.